Till-Taeubrich/till-taeubrich/README.md

 My name is Till, and I'm a freelance front-end developer specializing in Shopify Theme Development.

 I really enjoy the process of problem-solving.
-Having one main problem, breaking it apart into smaller steps, and then tackle them one by one to eventually build a solution - I love it.
+Having one main problem, breaking it apart into smaller steps, and then tackle them one by one to eventually build a working solution - I love it.

 Between building out stores for clients, I keep on learning new technologies with the goal of becoming a full-stack developer and eventually creating applications that solve real problems at scale.